History

 Three years later, on the 2nd of January 1974, Alembic received the designation ‘Royal’, given by the Royal House of the Netherlands.
 The articles of association of Alembic were approved by the Cabinet of the Netherlands.
 In addition, after a long period of absence in 1984, the magazine of Alembic returned, this time with the name The CaT.

 After a period of settling in the Langezijds building, the time was right to build a professional bar; in the beginning, gathered in a lecture room in Langezijds for a drink.
-In 1986 this bar was build and finally, the members could drink draught beer, instead of drinking from bottles.
+In 1986 this bar was built and finally, the members could drink draught beer, instead of drinking from bottles.
 The name for this bar simply became ‘Borrelkelder’ (loosely translated to ‘Drinkbasement’), because it was basically a drinking location in a (sort of) basement of Langezijds.

 In the same year, in September 1986, the THT was recognized as a university and it received the name University of Twente.